aprildfitness

 Chronic stress is associated with elevated inflammatory markers, impaired insulin sensitivity, and disrupted sleep.
 Therapeutic stretching, breath-based regulation, and structured recovery practices support parasympathetic activation, physiological balance, and training adaptation.

-Emerging research on the gut–brain axis suggests that fiber-rich, plant-centered dietary patterns are associated with greater microbial diversity, which plays a role in immune signaling and neurological health, reinforcing the connection between nutrition, stress regulation, and overall resilience.
+Emerging research on the gut–brain axis suggests that fiber-rich, plant-centered dietary patterns are associated with lower inflammation, and greater microbial diversity, both of which play roles in immune signaling, neurological health, and stress resilience.

 CONDITIONS SUPPORTED BY THIS FRAMEWORK